Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We assembled the KIVIK, then lived on it in everyday blocks: work-from-sofa afternoons, long streaming nights, and short naps between errands.
-We tracked Assembly and Cleaning by timing the setup steps and running a real spill-and-wash routine.
-Comfort and Cooling came from two-hour sitting sessions in multiple postures, while Durability focused on cushion recovery and frame stability over repeated use.
-Layout Practicality was judged by traffic flow and two-person lounging, and Value was weighed against performance across the same metrics.
+We assembled the KIVIK and used it in the same hands-on sofa testing flow we use for our other reviews: work-from-sofa afternoons, long streaming nights, and short naps between errands.
+We scored Assembly and Cleaning by timing setup and running a real spill-and-wash routine.
+Comfort and Cooling came from two-hour sitting sessions in several postures, while Durability focused on cushion recovery and frame stability after repeated use.
+Layout Practicality came down to traffic flow and two-person lounging, and Value was weighed against the same testing categories.

 Our Testing Experience